Vito Corleone: The Godfather

 In 1945, Vito hosts Connie's wedding to small-time criminal Carlo Rizzi, and honors the Sicilian tradition of granting favors on his daughter's wedding day.
 He agrees to have Clemenza's men beat up two college students who sexually assaulted family friend Amerigo Bonasera's daughter, and to send Hagen to Hollywood to persuade movie mogul Jack Woltz to cast Fontane in his latest movie.
 When Woltz refuses, he wakes up to find the severed head of his prize race horse, Khartoum, in his bed; it is implied that Vito ordered the horse killed.

 Soon afterward, heroin kingpin Virgil Sollozzo asks Vito to invest in his operation.
-Sollozzo is backed by the rival Tattaglia family, and wants Vito's political influence and legal protection.
+Sollozzo is backed by the rival Tattaglia and Barzini families, and wants Vito's political influence and legal protection.
 Vito declines, believing the politicians and judges on his payroll would turn against him if he engaged in drug trafficking.
-During the meeting, Sonny expresses interest in the deal; after the meeting, Vito chastens his son for letting an outsider know what he was thinking.
+During the meeting, Sonny expresses interest in the deal; after the meeting, Vito chastises his son for letting an outsider know what he was thinking.
 Shortly afterward, as Vito goes to buy oranges from a fruit stand, Sollozzo's hitmen emerge with guns drawn.
 Vito runs for his Cadillac, but is shot five times.
-Fredo, who had been accompanying Vito, drops his gun and is unable to return fire as the assassins escape.
-(The murder of Frank Scalice inspired the assassination attempt on Vito.)
+Fredo, who had been accompanying Vito, drops his gun and is unable to return fire as the assassins escape (the murder of Frank Scalice inspired the assassination attempt on Vito).

 Vito survives, however, so Sollozzo makes a second assassination attempt at the hospital.
 Mark McCluskey—a corrupt police captain on Sollozzo's payroll—has removed Vito's bodyguards, leaving him unprotected.
 However, Michael arrives moments before the imminent attack.
 Realizing his father is in danger, Michael has Vito moved to another room, and affirms his loyalty at Vito's bedside.